 Some people incorrectly use the word drug to mean only a substance that produces a pleasurable sensation.
 Drug abuse—the excessive and persistent use of mind-altering substances without medical need—has accompanied the appropriate medical use of drugs throughout recorded history.
 Some drugs with potential for abuse have legitimate medical purposes, and others do not (see Overview of Drug Abuse).

 Some knowledge of drug names can help in understanding drug product labels.
-Every drug has at least three names—a chemical name, a generic (nonproprietary or official) name, and a brand (proprietary or trademark) name (see Sidebar 1: What's In a Name?).
+Every drug has at least three names—a chemical name, a generic (nonproprietary or official) name, and a brand (proprietary or trademark) name (see ).

 The chemical name describes the atomic or molecular structure of the drug.
 This name is usually too complex and cumbersome for general use.
 So an official body assigns a generic name to a drug.
 The generic names for drugs of a particular type (class) usually have the same ending.
 For example, the names of all beta-blockers, which are used to treat such disorders as high blood pressure, end in "lol" (such as metoprolol and propranolol).

 The brand name is chosen by the pharmaceutical company that manufactures or distributes the drug.
 Patented drugs are usually sold under a brand name.
 Generic versions of brand-name drugs—manufactured after expiration of the pharmaceutical company's patent—may be sold under the generic name (for example, ibuprofen ) or under the manufacturer's own brand name (for example, Advil).